clemlesne/blue-agent/README.md

 - Can run air-gapped (no internet access).
 - Cheap to run (dynamic provisioning of agents, can scale from 0 to 100+ in few seconds with [KEDA](https://keda.sh)).
 - Performances can be customized depending of the engineering needs, which goes far beyond the Microsoft-hosted agent.
-- Pre-built with Debian, Ubuntu and Red Hat Enterprise Linux releases.
+- Pre-built with Windows Server, Debian, Ubuntu, Red Hat Enterprise Linux.
 - SBOM (Software Bill of Materials) is packaged with each container image.
 - System updates are applied every days.